iotaledger/trinity-wallet/README.md

 * Generate addresses
 * Read your balance and transaction history

-This is beta software, so there may be performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/trinity/issues/new).

 ## Prerequisites